El Morro (Castillo de San Felipe del Morro)

 Plaza Colon (Columbus square)

-Originally called St. James Square and renamed in 1893 to honor Christopher Columbus on the 400th anniversary of his discovery of Puerto Rico; bronze tablets at the pedestal of the Columbus statue record important events in the explorer's life.
+Originally called St. James Square, this impressive plaza features a grand staircase and a fountain at the feet of the statue of Christopher Columbus, after whom the square was renamed in 1893 to honor Christopher Columbus on the 400th anniversary of his landing in Puerto Rico.
+Be sure to read the bronze tablets at the pedestal of the Columbus statue, which record important events in the explorer's life.

 Del Cristo Chapel